advancingu/StripeSubscriptionBundle/README.markdown

 Installation
 ------------

-The bundle requires Symfony 2.2 or greater and the Stripe PHP API.
-It also requires a fork of JMSSecurityExtraBundle until [issue #122](https://github.com/schmittjoh/JMSSecurityExtraBundle/issues/122) is resolved.
+The bundle requires Symfony 2.2 or greater, the Stripe PHP API, as well as JMSSecurityExtraBundle.

 Install the bundle via Composer by adding the following line to your
 ```composer.json``` dependencies: